RustaceansKenya/driver-development-book/driver_book/src/intro/intro.md

 ### Phase 1:
 <hr>

-You get to build a UART driver for a qemu-riscv virtual board.
-This will be our first phase because it will take you through the fundamentals without having to deal with the intricacies of handling a physical board or writing flashing algorithms that suite specific hardware.
+Under phase 1, you get to build a UART driver for a qemu-riscv virtual board.
+This will be our first phase because it will take you through the fundamentals without having to deal with the intricacies of handling a physical board.
+You won't have to write flashing algorithms that suite specific hardware.
+You won't have to read hardware schematics.

 The code here will be suited for a general virtual environment.